sdwheeler/seanonit/content/blog/posts/2015-03-18-use-powershell-and-ews-to-find-out-who-is-sending-you-email/index.md

 title: Use PowerShell and EWS to find out who is sending you email
 date: 2015-03-18T07:46:24
 draft: false
+showReadTime: false
+categories:
+  - PowerShell
+tags:
+  - Exchange Web Services
+  - EWS
+abstract: >
+  Another example of using PowerShell and Exchange Web Services to manage your email.
 ---
+> This article was originally posted to my old [WordPress blog][wp].
+The content is still relevant
+> but some details may have changed.

 I get a lot of email from a lot of different sources.
 A lot of it is from automated alerts generated by services accounts that monitor various applications that my team supports.
 Each month I like to see how many messages I have gotten from the various sources.
 Looking at these numbers over time can